 Where it looks like the effects won’t be as bad as first thought, a value approach can help.

 And it looks like that’s what happened for the team in October.
-While the FTSE All-Share returned -3.8% during the month, dividends reappearing among some smaller companies and tighter stock selection meant the trust returned 3.2%.
+While Britain's main market returned -3.8% during the month, dividends reappearing among some smaller companies and tighter stock selection meant the trust returned 3.2%.